SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 #### Step 5

-Add the following line to the end of your "LocalSettings.php" file:

-    enableSemantics( 'example.org' );

-Note that "example.org" should be replaced by your wiki's domain.

-#### Step 6

-If you are installing SMW on a freshly installed wiki continue to the next step.
+If you are installing SMW on a freshly installed wiki then you are done.
 If the wiki already has content pages run the Semantic MediaWiki [data rebuild script](https://www.semantic-mediawiki.org/wiki/Help:Maintenance_script_"rebuildData.php").
 The location of this script is `extensions/SemanticMediaWiki/maintenance/rebuildData.php`.
 It can be run as follows in your shell:

     php extensions/SemanticMediaWiki/maintenance/rebuildData.php -v

-#### Verify installation success

-As final step, you can verify SMW got installed by looking at the "Special:Version" page on your wiki and check that the Semantic MediaWiki section is listed.

 ### Installation without shell access